 There is much confusion, false information, myths circulating around PCOS signs and symptoms.
 The definition of PCOS itself is so broad, also signs and symptoms vary from person to person, thus making it difficult to diagnose or understand it.

 So, let's make it simple.
 We are here, to help our cysters out there, in understanding PCOS, its signs, symptoms, and treatment options that are usually available.
 Let's do a deep dive, shall we?

 We shall start from the beginning, answering the first and foremost question, What is PCOS?

 We already covered that, Polycystic ovary syndrome (PCOS) is a condition that affects the hormone levels of a woman of reproductive age.
 We women have both male and female hormones, with the amount of male hormones being lower or minute in quantity.
 But the women with PCOS produce higher-than-normal amounts of male hormones, that is, androgens and testosterones.
-This causes hormonal imbalances that lead to the problems in the ovaries which leads to a bunch of other PCOS related problems that we will discuss about moving forward.
+This causes hormonal imbalances that lead to the problems in the ovaries which leads to a bunch of other PCOS-related problems that we will discuss moving forward.
 A very important point to note is that PCOS can happen at any age after puberty.

 The exact PCOS causes are not known, but most experts believe the following factors play role in PCOS

 There are also four different types of PCOS, depending on the cause of PCOS.
 They are :